 Ovid Lightens the Tone

 Not everything in Augustus’s time was quite so serious and somber.
 The poet Ovid, 43 B.C. to A.D.
 18, was learned, accomplished, and prolific.
-Ovid wrote love elegies notably, the Amores, the Loves.
+Ovid wrote love elegies notably, the Amores—the Loves.
 He also wrote a didactic spoof, Ars Amatoria, The Art of Love, which is a sort of a seduction manual.
 Most famously, he wrote an epic scale encyclopedia of mythological tales, The Metamorphoses, or, The Great Changes.
-There is lot of tongue-in-cheek humor in Ovid, but there’s also a very powerful sense of deep feeling.
+There is a lot of tongue-in-cheek humor in Ovid, but there’s also a very powerful sense of deep feeling.
 He betrays something else, too.
 He’s immensely learned, but it is perhaps his feelings that are clearest.